 During 2015 the APVMA conducted extensive consultation with the public, industry and federal and state government agencies to seek input on prioritising a list of 19 chemicals, or types of chemicals, the APVMA had identified for review.

-The details and key issues in relation to the five we have prioritised, plus the full list we consulted on, can be found below.
+Details and key issues in relation to the five we have prioritised, plus the full list we consulted on, are below.

 Before the formal review commences, the APVMA will undertake a range of preparatory work, including: